Icurra/react_memorygame_project/README.md

 - a scoreboard, which counts the current score,
 - and a best score, which shows the best score you achieved thus far.

-- You also need a couple of cards that display images and possibly informational text.

 2. There should be a function that displays the cards in a random order anytime a user clicks one.

 - Be sure to invoke that function when the component mounts.